monsoonmaelstrom/book2/book2.md

 “Seriously.”

-(( this section needs mad work.
-Le sigh ))

 “Seriously.
 I don’t have any plans.”
 I tell him, which isn’t *exactly* true.
 Just mostly true.
-“I have ideas about a bunch of ways to possibly avoid dying.
-And one of those ideas involves getting to the Northend Bluffs sooner rather than later.
-So.
-Shall we?”
+“I have ideas about some ways to possibly avoid dying.”

-If we hurry, we can be there in about an hour and a half, which should be around mid-morning.
-We’ll be there well before everyone else, and have ample time to prepare.
-At least insofar as you can prepare to be bait.

-(( sam.
-What about the tracking magic????
-WHAT ABOUT IT????
-Fuck. ))

 I run through possible scenarios in my head, over and over, but all I see are flaws in all of them.
 I consider aiming for ‘trust me, I’m harmless’, but after the past twenty four hours, I think we’re well past that.
 He knows I’m not harmless, so I may as well aim for every possible advantage.
-Only anything advantage I have time to preemptively set up, he has time to counteract.
+Only any advantage I have time to preemptively give myself, he has time to counteract.
+That’s the problem with magic: whatever you can do, there’s probably someone else who can do it too.
+That’s why no sensible person wages wars using magic.
+All you’re going to get with that is complete and utter destruction.

-(( this section needs mad work.
-Le sigh - probably through here ))

 I’m just going around in circles and getting nowhere.
 I need a change of perspective.
 I need to think about something else.

-“Tell me something I don’t know,” I say, apropos of nothing.
+“Tell me something I don’t know,” I say to Giorgi, apropos of nothing.

 Giorgi’s eyes dart to me and then quickly dance away.
 I see his jaw flex.